Core Concepts

 Corruption Handling

-If any chunk fails verification, it's automatically re-downloaded.
+If a pack fails size or hash verification, it is automatically retried up to three times with backoff.
 Corrupted data never reaches the user's filesystem.

 Browser-Native Downloads